ashish-mehta-mlp/Scikit-Learn-basics/README.md

 # Scikit-Learn-basics
-This repository consists of basic SK learn tutorials explaining commonly used commands and model building algorithms in SK learn.
-The dataset used in the tutorials is the iris dataset
+This repository consists of basic SK learn tutorials explaining commonly used commands and model building algorithms in SK learn.Scikit-learn (formerly scikits.learn and also known as sklearn) is a free software machine learning library for the Python programming language.
+It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
+The dataset used in the tutorials is the iris dataset.